-Nothing works as well as a tool designed specifically for the job at hand.
-As a working artist with 20 years experience with encaustic and encaustic monotype printmaking, I know there is no more useful and versatile hot pallett for encaustic.
+Nothing works as well as a tool specifically designed for the job at hand.
+As a working artist with over 20 years experience with encaustic and encaustic monotype printmaking, I know there is no more useful and versatile hot pallett for encaustic.
 We have continually improved the Roland Encaustic HOTbox™ while keeping the price as low as possible.
 All Roland HOTboxes™ are now the Gen 3 style.
 We appreciate your business and your feedback!
-PAULA ROLAND

 FREQUENTLY ASKED QUESTIONS FOR THE ROLAND ENCAUSTIC HOTbox™